Nishant6120/Nishant6120/README.md

 * Version control enthusiast, utilizing Git and GitHub for collaborative and efficient development workflows.
 * Familiar with deploying static websites using Vercel &  GitHub Pages.
 * Strong academic background in core computer science principles, including Data Structures and Algorithms, Operating Systems, and Database Management Systems.

-### What You'll Find Here

-This profile showcases a range of my projects and contributions, reflecting my skills and passion for software development.
-You'll find repositories demonstrating:

-* Full-stack applications built with React.js and various back-end technologies.
-* Projects showcasing my proficiency in C++, C, and Java.
-* Front-end projects built with HTML, CSS, and JavaScript.
-* Solutions to algorithmic challenges and data structure implementations.
-* Potentially, projects related to Operating Systems or Database Management Systems from my coursework.

 ### Technical Skills